Associate Professor of Econometrics and Business Statistics

-Wenying Yao is an Assistant Professor of Econometrics and Business Statistics at Melbourne Business School.
+Wenying Yao is an Associate Professor of Econometrics and Business Statistics at Melbourne Business School.

 She joined Melbourne Business School in 2022.